nlfiedler/segarray/README.md

 ### Memory Usage

 This data structure is meant to hold an unknown, though likely large, number of elements, otherwise `Vec` would be more appropriate.
 An empty array will have a hefty size of around 224 bytes.
 The Segment Array has the same growth factor as `Vec` and as such may potentially leave up to 50% of the allocated space unused.
+Unlike `Vec`, this implementation will deallocate segments as items are removed from the array.

 For a resizable array that offers much better space efficiency, see the [nlfiedler/extarray](https://github.com/nlfiedler/extarray) repository for an implementation of **Space-Efficient Extensible Arrays** in Rust.